vordgi/nimpl-i18n/examples/base/README.md

-# Next Translation
+# @nimpl/i18n base example

-An example of using a new library for adding translations, made specifically with server components in mind - [next-translation](https://github.com/vordgi/next-translation)
+An example of using a new library for adding translations, made specifically with server components in mind - [@nimpl/i18n](https://github.com/vordgi/nimpl-i18n)